tdwgithub/sensor-playground/README.md

 solder in what you want and there is a fair amount of space to get your soldering iron into the places you need it to go.

-::: Surface Mount Components...Eek! (relax, they're optional!)
+SURFACE MOUNT COMPONENTS...! (relax, they're optional!)

 I did add one (optional) surface-mount component: A processor reset controller.